 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Dubin-Johnson syndrome (DJS) and Rotor syndrome are 2 of the inherited disorders of bilirubin metabolism which result in conjugated hyperbilirubinemia.
+Dubin-Johnson syndrome (DJS) and Rotor syndrome are 2 of the inherited disorders of bilirubin metabolism that result in conjugated hyperbilirubinemia.
 DJS is inherited as an autosomal recessive trait that is rarely detected before puberty.
 It is characterized by chronic, nonhemolytic jaundice.
 Most patients are asymptomatic and the liver typically shows abnormal black pigmentation.
-The gene responsible for this disorder is a member of the family of ATP-binding cassette transporters located on chromosome 10q24, called MRP2 or cMOAT.
+The gene responsible for this disorder is a member of the family of adenosine triphosphate (ATP)-binding cassette transporters located on chromosome 10q24, called MRP2 or cMOAT.
 This defect impairs liver excretion of conjugated bilirubin and several organic anions from the hepatocytes into the bile.
 Other liver function tests are normal.

-Rotor syndrome is a rare condition of the liver and very similar to DJS.
+Rotor syndrome is a benign rare condition of the liver and very similar to DJS.
 It is inherited as an autosomal recessive trait caused by digenic inheritance of homozygous mutations in the SLCO1B1 and SLCO1B3 genes.
 Biochemically, Rotor syndrome can be distinguished from DJS by a normal functioning gallbladder, normal liver histology, and the different pattern of coproporphyrin isomers excretion.

 In healthy individuals, the percent of coproporphyrin I excreted relative to the total coproporphyrin excreted in urine is approximately 20% to 45%.
 In DJS and Rotor syndrome, retention of coproporphyrin III by the liver causes diminished urinary excretion.
 Consequently the percent of coproporphyrin I to the total coproporphyrin excreted in the urine exceeds the normal range.